-To expand sources for high-quality cullet, glass manufacturers are encouraging glass bottle recycling in commercial settings, including bars, restaurants, wineries, hotels, and other on-premise locations.
-About 18% of beverages are consumed on premise, and glass makes up to about 80% of that container mix.
-So these retail businesses are a good source of clean, high-quality recycled glass.
+To expand sources for high-quality cullet, glass manufacturers are encouraging glass bottle recycling in commercial settings, including bars, restaurants, wineries, hotels, and other on-premises locations.
+About 18% of beverages are consumed on premises, and glass makes up to about 80% of that container mix.
+So, these retail businesses are a good source of clean, high-quality recycled glass.

 Recycling in the Restaurant Industry